Uber and the doublespeak at the heart of Silicon Valley

 That sounds like just wordplay, but it’s also changing the paradigm.
 Uber drivers may have to seek redress for workplace concerns, like wage theft, not under labor law but under consumer protection laws that prohibit unfair and deceptive practices.
 Uber drivers only account for 0.56% of the labor force, but Uber’s cultural impact is far greater because it is introducing paradigm shifts.

 Uber constantly advances the culture of technology to suggest that it isn’t what it looks like.
 And that cultural work is largely successful in the United States, with direct implications for its business model.
-For example, Uber is either misclassifying millions of drivers, or it is coordinating prices for millions of small, independent firms (“drivers”), which may violate antitrust laws, as Marshall Steinbaum observes.
+For example, Uber is either misclassifying millions of drivers, or it is coordinating prices for millions of small, independent firms (“drivers”), which may violate antitrust laws, as economist Marshall Steinbaum observes.
 Uber can exist with multiple, conflicting truths, but that doesn’t cut both ways.
 For example, the city of Seattle tried to extend collective bargaining rights to drivers, but the Federal Trade Commission and the U.S. Chamber of Commerce sided with Uber to successfully mitigate the city’s efforts: Independent contractors can’t bargain collectively over pay because it’s inconsistent with antitrust laws and labor laws.

 Uber’s technology ideology comes from Silicon Valley, and how that becomes entrenched in law and practice is a microcosm of a larger political battle for power and governance.
-Technology has changed how people access information, as Danah Boyd argues.
+Technology has changed how people access information, as technology and social media scholar danah boyd argues.
 Tech platforms, from YouTube (owned by Google) to Facebook, are structured to personalize our experiences as search engines and recommendation systems.
 These structures are raising new questions about how we arrive at a common set of facts in a networked media environment, especially because the vulnerabilities in that information architecture can be manipulated to shape public knowledge, as researcher Rebecca Lewis demonstrates.
 At a time when there is more political uncertainty about governance in the U.S., platforms are increasingly recognized as proxies for political power.
 We appeal to Facebook, Twitter, or Google to regulate the spread of information and ideologies.

 On a national scale, what we’re seeing is a cultural transference.
 American culture is antagonistic to even the perception of government overreach.
 Now Facebook is constantly in the news, dwarfing coverage of actual countries.
-The company stands accused of overreach–for privacy violations and, as Siva Vaidhyanathan argues, for threatening democracy.
+The company stands accused of overreach–for privacy violations and, as media scholar Siva Vaidhyanathan argues, for threatening democracy.
 It’s the same American grudge, but redirected at an entirely different governing structure–tech platforms.
 And it suggests that we are looking to tech companies to usher in new forms of governance.

 Elected politicians sense a new form of power is starting to eclipse their own, even if they don’t know exactly what to name the source or the effect.
 Some are striking back.
 Republican Senator Ted Cruz, Democratic Speaker of the House Congresswoman Nancy Pelosi, and presidential candidate and Democratic Senator Elizabeth Warren are acknowledging that tech companies have amassed too much concentrated power.